Xposed-Modules-Repo/com.simo.ssl.killer/README.md

 ## ℹ️ First release note

-- After u add the target app to the list restart the module. (just remove it from recents apps then open it again, Its an issue with loading xsharedpreferences in the initiation class i will try to fix it later.)
+- After u add the target app to the list restart the module. (just remove it from recent apps then open it again, Its an issue with loading xsharedpreferences in the initiation class i will try to fix it later.)

 ## 📋 Requirements